When should a car undergo an MOT inspection?

 Six weeks before the MOT expiration date, you will receive a reminder letter from the RDW.
 Make sure you get your vehicle approved on time.
 If your vehicle is approved too late, you will be fined.

-In order to fall within the changed inspection regime of once every two years, the vehicle must be inspected once more before the next MOT expiry date in 2008.
+To fall within the changed inspection regime of once every two years, the vehicle must be inspected once more before the next MOT expiration date in 2008.

 Inspection up to two months in advance

-You can have your car tested up to two months before the next MOT expiry date.
-The old expiry date will then be extended by 1 or 2 years.
+You can have the car inspected up to two months before the next MOT expiration date.
+The old expiration date will then be extended by 1 or 2 years.

 The first registration date is the date the registration certificate was issued.
-This date is stated on the registration certificate.
-Unless another date is stated under the heading 'particulars'.
-This applies, for example, to registration certificates dated after 1 April 1999 which state the 'date of first admission' and 'date of first issue in the Netherlands'.
+This date is shown on the registration certificate.
+Unless a different date is listed under the 'particulars' section.
+This applies, for example, to registration certificates issued after April 1, 1999 on which the 'date of first admission' and 'date of first issue in the Netherlands' are stated.

 Never underinsured